Rachel, Jack and Ashley Too: Reception

-The episode holds a 50% rating on Rotten Tomatoes, based on 40 critics, indicating mixed reviews.
+The episode holds a 51% rating on Rotten Tomatoes, based on 41 critics, indicating mixed reviews.
 Its critics' consensus summarises that it "struggles to sew its many concepts together", and the most major strength is Cyrus's "wholly committed and compelling performance".
-Alongside "The Waldo Moment" (50% based on 16 critics), it is the lowest-rated Black Mirror instalment on the website.
 It received ratings of three out of five stars in The Telegraph and The Independent, and two stars from the BBC.
 It was rated 5.5 out of 10 in Paste and graded C+ in The A.V.
 Club.
 The critics Brinkhof, Patterson and Sims thought it was the best episode of series five, while Paste's Jim Vorel and The Guardian's Stuart Heritage found it the worst, with Heritage adding that it was one of the worst episodes of Black Mirror overall.

 Hugh Montgomery, writing in the BBC, criticised the episode as Black Mirror "at its most crudely parabolic".
 The Hollywood Reporter's Tim Goodman characterised it as an unintentional "Disney movie spoof" due to its "ridiculous plot and obvious writing".
 Robertson and Daniel D'Addario of Variety believed it was worse than most Black Mirror episodes, with Robertson finding it a "corny, scattershot installment of a show that's usually revered for its sharp cynicism", and D'Addario calling it "the most majestically wrongheaded" episode of Black Mirror and of "prestige television" in the latest year.
 However, Sims found it an "intermittently fascinating bit of pop-music melodrama", albeit "bizarre", and Heritage approved that it was not "pointlessly bleak for the sake of it".

-There was critical consensus that the episode contained interesting ideas, but that these were insufficiently explored.
+Some critics said the episode contained interesting ideas, but that these were insufficiently explored.
 Brinkhof pointed to "Be Right Back" and "White Christmas" as past episodes that examined themes of cloning and AI more deeply, and wrote that fans "lamented" the episode "for its untapped potential".
 D'Addario said that the episode "has about fifteen potentially fruitful topics on its mind" but fails to find a good continuation from the premise.
 An example interesting topic is "women in music presenting a show of empowerment while being financially and creatively under someone else's control".
-D'Addari pointed to the "fundamental unseriousness of tone" as a reason the episode does not properly explore its themes.
+D'Addario pointed to the "fundamental unseriousness of tone" as a reason the episode does not properly explore its themes.
 White found "fascinating ideas sketched here and there", but a reliance on "vaguely banal statements on the vapidity of pop and the lack of care afforded to some of its most profitable stars".
 Dissenting, Sims argued that "Brooker does a solid job interpolating" between "three big ideas", where "no single theme gets to dominate or develop fully".